 In addition to the items listed in the packing list (5.
 Packing List), GBB Scouts are also each asked to bring a pocketknife and a compass.

 12. Fantastic Unlimited LearNing (FUN) Programs

-In addition to the regularly-scheduled daytime merit badge classes, Scouts can participate in daytime and evening FUN activities.
-The Camp Director will announce these programs.
+In addition to the regularly-scheduled daytime merit badge classes, Scouts can participate in daytime and evening FUN activities as announced by the Camp Director.

 12.1.
 Swimming Pool